 Principaux dossiers

-• Advising ITV plc on its long-running ‘moral hazard’ case brought by the Pensions Regulator in relation to the Box Clever Pension Scheme..
+- Acted for ITV plc in its long-running ‘moral hazard’ case brought by the Pensions Regulator in relation to the Box Clever Pension Scheme.

 Pinsent Masons LLP